AndreasSchachner/unreasonable-torics/README.md

 ## Licence and citation

 Distribution licence to be fixed before public release.
-A BibTeX entry for citing the notes will be provided once they are first uploaded to arXiv.
+A BibTeX entry for citing the notes will be provided once (of if) they are first uploaded to arXiv.